| Title: | Analysis and Visualization of Basketball Data |

 logical; if TRUE, |

-, i.e. a list with 4 objects:
+An object of class MDSmap, i.e. a list with 4 objects:

-, the input data frame;
+data, the input data frame;

-, the logical std
+std, the logical std input.

 Marco Sandri, Paola Zuccolotto, Marica Manisera ([email protected])